Find and diagnose performance issues with Azure Application Insights

 The trace shows the individual events for each operation so you can diagnose the root cause for the duration of the overall operation.
 Click one of the top examples, which have the longest duration.

 Click Hot Path to highlight the specific path of events that most contribute to the total duration of the operation.
 In this example, you can see that the slowest call is from FabrikamFiberAzureStorage.GetStorageTableData method.
 The part that takes most time is the CloudTable.CreateIfNotExist method.
 If this line of code is executed every time the function gets called, unnecessary network call and CPU resource will be consumed.
 The best way to fix your code is to put this line in some startup method that only executes once.

 The Performance Tip at the top of the screen supports the assessment that the excessive duration is due to waiting.
 Click the waiting link for documentation on interpreting the different types of events.

-For further analysis, you can click Download .etl trace to download the trace in to Visual Studio.
+For further analysis, you can click Download Trace to download the trace.
+You can view this data using PerfView.

-Return to the operation detail panel and click the Analytics button.
+Return to the operation detail panel and click View in Logs (Analytics)

 Identify slow client operations

 In addition to identifying server processes to optimize, Application Insights can analyze the perspective of client browsers.
 This can help you identify potential improvements to client components and even identify issues with different browsers or different locations.